The Kingsmen: History

-Before the success of "Louie Louie", the members of the Kingsmen took varied paths.
+Before the success of "Louie Louie", the members of the Kingsmen had taken varied paths.
 Easton, whose mother had registered the name of the group and therefore owned it, declared that from this point on he intended to be the singer asserting, "It's my band because I own the name", and forcing Ely to play the drums.
 This led Ely and Nordby to quit the group in 1963, and Gary Abbott and Norm Sundholm were added to play drums and bass, respectively.
 (The liner notes for the first album, The Kingsmen In Person, presented an abridged history with no mention of Ely or Nordby and with Easton as the group’s sole founder and creative force.)

 Don Gallucci was forced out because he was not old enough to tour and later formed Don and the Goodtimes, which morphed into the short-lived Touch.
 Later, Gallucci became a record producer with Elektra Records, with his most famous production being the Stooges' seminal second album Fun House.

 The two remaining original Kingsmen, Lynn Easton and Mike Mitchell, were joined by Gary Abbott, Barry Curtis and Norm Sundholm to record their first album and tour as the official band.
 Dick Peterson (not Dickie Peterson) replaced Gary Abbott shortly thereafter.
 This line-up stayed intact from 1964 into 1966 and charted multiple singles and albums with Easton as the principal vocalist.

 After Ely's departure and considerable chart success by the new line-up, the group learned that he was performing with another group as The Kingsmen.
 Following legal action, a settlement was reached and Easton, Mitchell, Peterson, Curtis and Sundholm established their rights to the "Kingsmen" name.
 Thus, Ely was forced to stop using the name, Easton could no longer lip sync to Ely's vocals, and subsequent releases of "Louie Louie" were required to have the text "Lead vocal by Jack Ely" below the title.
 Unable to perform using the Kingsmen name, Ely continued with his groups the Squires and the Courtmen.
 He also received a gold record for "Louie Louie" as part of the settlement.

 The Kingsmen's 1964 follow up to "Louie Louie" was a party version of "Money (That's What I Want)" which hit the Billboard Hot 100 at No. 16 and on Cashbox at No. 17.
 Then came "Little Latin Lupe Lu" peaking on Billboard at No. 46 and Cashbox at No. 49.
 After that it was "Death of An Angel" No. 33 on Cashbox and No. 42 on Billboard.